SaturneAtom/deepseek-runpod-handler/README.md

   * `-ot ffn_.*_exp=CPU`
 * A lightweight RunPod Serverless handler proxies requests to the model.
 * OpenAI-compatible `/chat/completions` interface.
-* Local fallback to `Qwen2.5-0.5B-Instruct` when the DeepSeek volume is not mounted.
+* Development to `Qwen2.5-0.5B-Instruct` when the DeepSeek volume is not mounted.

 ## Technical Notes